How to Start a Prop Trading Firm: Ins and Outs

 This way, prop trading firms ensure they stay profitable.

-Attracting and retaining clients is another challenge that needs tackling from the marketing department.
+Attracting and retaining clients is another challenge that needs to be tackled by the marketing department.
 A clear branding strategy, a strong reputation, and positive reviews from existing clients might help.
 Regular trading contests are a mighty tool for prop trading firms to engage clients.

 The prop trading regulation “grey area” explained

-Prop trading currently finds itself in a grey area somewhere between financial services and gaming.
+Prop trading currently sits in a grey area between financial services and gaming.
 Technically, “real” trading does not take place, profits are not generated, and losses are not incurred.
 As a result, no client funds are handled by prop trading firms.

-What does take place is an exchange of services that has much more in common with online gaming than financial services.
-Retail prop traders effectively pay a fee or a subscription in order to take part in trading challenges.
+What takes place is an exchange of services that is much more like online gaming than financial services.
+Retail prop traders pay a fee or subscription to participate in trading challenges.

-The overwhelming majority of prop traders do not end up qualifying for funded accounts.
-This means that prop firms make the lion’s share of their revenues from running these trading challenges, rather than from funded traders successfully speculating on real markets with company funds.
+The overwhelming majority of prop traders do not qualify for funded accounts.
+This means that prop firms derive the lion’s share of their revenue from running these trading challenges, rather than from funded traders successfully speculating in real markets with company funds.

 Even the minority of prop traders who do graduate to funded trader status are not just let loose on global markets with company money.
-In most cases they continue to trade in simulation mode.
-This allows the business in question to forward positions on to real markets at their own discretion and according to their own risk management criteria.
+In most cases, they continue to trade in simulation mode.
+This allows the business in question to forward positions into real markets at its discretion and in accordance with its own risk management criteria.

 Prop trading regulation efforts at present